jkranyak/ai-case-study/README.md

             in the areas of neurology, oncology and cardiology, among others.

-* Compared to other players in the medical AI field Tempus is
+* Compared to other players in the medical AI field Tempus is becoming verticaclly integrated at a fast pace, this is the future of medical AI according to several Physicians that I have spoken to in the past few years.

 ## Recommendations